surajsinghgahlot/projects/Readme.md

 ### Used Apps:
 1. Amazon EKS, where backend api i.e DotNet is deployed. <br/>
 2. Amazon S3 where reactjs was deployed to host a static website. <br/>
+3. Amazon RDS to store info of users. <br/>
-3. Amazon ECR to store the container images. <br/>
+4. Amazon ECR to store the container images. <br/>
-4. Amazon CloudFront for path based routing. <br/>
+5. Amazon CloudFront for path based routing. <br/>
-5. Amazon Certificate Manager for SSL. <br/>
+6. Amazon Certificate Manager for SSL. <br/>

 ### Apps Into:
 1. **Amazon EKS**: <br/>